-Dominican Republic - Service Learning in Hispaniola: Childhood and Poverty - Winter Break 2014
+Dominican Republic - Human Trafficking & Exploitation in Hispaniola: Social and Economic Perspectives - Spring Break 2016

 Background of this Program

 Boca Chica is a city of about 50,000 people located about 30 kilometers from Santo Domingo, the capital of the Dominican Republic.
 It is a tourist-oriented community with a long beach lined with modest hotels and restaurants.
 Unfortunately, many of the local residents are in severe poverty.
 Among those who suffer the most are children.
 Due to limited family resources, many children work on the street when they should be in school.
 This is further complicated by the fact that a high proportion of the poor residents are of Haitian descent.
 There is long standing enmity between Haiti and the Dominican Republic.
 Although this has been reduced somewhat recently, people of Haitian descent still experience prejudice and are marginalized.
 This has particular impact on the children.
 Although they may be born in the Dominican Republic, they are not recognized as citizens of that country.
 Since they are not born in Haiti, they are not recognized as citizens of that country either.
 Therefore, these children have no citizenship and no documentation.
 This lack of documentation makes enrollment in school, access to social programs (like public health services), and regular employment very difficult or impossible.
 As a result, Haitian children in the Dominican Republic grow up without access to the normal services that are expected from government, and the cycle of poverty and marginalization is perpetuated.
 Many of the children end up on the street (some living there), and are exposed to violence, economic exploitation, drug use, and sexual exploitation.